QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

 **Recommended:** [Switch everything that was set to the old template to the new template.][switch]

-## Detailed instructions for standard Fedora TemplateVMs
+## Detailed instructions for in-place upgrade of standard Fedora TemplateVMs

 These instructions will show you how to upgrade the standard Fedora TemplateVM.
 The same general procedure may be used to upgrade any template based on the standard Fedora TemplateVM.